Lemon on a white textured platform, with dried leaves, against a gray background.

 When Nutrition-Based Care Makes Sense

-Nutrition-informed mental health support may be helpful if you experience:
+Nutrition-informed mental health support may be beneficial if you experience:

-Our goal is to create clarity around what your body needs so nourishment becomes a tool for healing, not confusion or restriction.
+Our goal is to create clarity around what your body needs, so nourishment becomes a stabilizing tool — not another source of confusion or restriction.

 Minimalist illustration of a flower in light green tones.